 - Stability on the countertop (rubber grips and vibration control)

 - How simple it is to use and clean

 - Pitcher material (hardened plastic, acrylic, or glass)

 - Warranty information

 Everything on this list checks out, from stem to stern, each with their own unique picadillos.
-While not every blender will fit 100% of the criteria, it’s how we score/rate blenders we test and research to understand their viability.
+While not every blender will fit 100% of the criteria, it’s how we score/rate the best blenders we test and research to understand their viability.
 No product is perfect (otherwise there’d be no competition), but out of the hundreds available, these top nineteen are the cream of the crop.

 Features to Look For in Blenders

 Power - This all reliant on the motor.
 The more powerful the motor, the more food it can blend at a time, and the less hot it will get (more on heat and destroying nutrients later).

 Blade - Titanium or steel, your blades are the heart of the blender, along with the motor.
 They need to stand up to whatever you throw in.
 Be sure to check warranty information on the blades, or at the very least, learn where you can purchase a replacement if necessary.